component/timers/Readme.md

 # timers

-  Timer management to clear large batches of timers.
+  Timer management to clear large batches of timers with pause and resume functionality.

 ## Installation